apache/seatunnel/docs/en/connector-v2/source/Tablestore.md

 ### end_point [string]

-The endpoint of Tablestore
+The endpoint of Tablestore.

 ### instance_name [string]

-The intance name of Tablestore
+The intance name of Tablestore.

 ### access_key_id [string]

-The access id of Tablestore
+The access id of Tablestore.

 ### access_key_secret [string]

-The access secret of Tablestore
+The access secret of Tablestore.

 ### table [string]